-Did you know that Revenue Canada has tax credits for disabled Canadians no matter what their age or income level that can mean additional tax refunds of up to $40,000?
+Revenue Canada has tax credits for disabled Canadians no matter what their age or income level that can mean additional tax refunds of up to $50,000.

-Did you know that most Canadians do not access disability benefits that they are entitled to because they did not know they were eligible or they were told by their accountants or doctors about the program but did not have the required forms completed correctly and were denied benefits?
+Most Canadians do not access disability benefits that they are entitled to because they did not know they were eligible or they were told by their accountants or doctors about the program but did not have the required forms completed correctly and were denied benefits.

 The Disability Tax credit is a non-refundable tax credit offered by Revenue Canada that will allow taxpayers with disabilities to reduce the amount of income tax they have to pay or it will allow a refund to be issued.
-There is also an extra supplement for the parents/guardians of children under the age of 18.
+There is also an extra supplement for the parents or guardians of children under the age of 18.

 A medical practitioner needs to complete a Disability Tax Credit Certificate and CRA will have to approve the application.

-Canadian Disability Advocates have many happy clients from all over Canada including Ontario, Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Prince Edward Island and Saskatchewan.
+Canadian Disability Advocates have many happy clients from all over Canada including Ontario, Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Prince Edward Island, Saskatchewan, Yukon, Northwest Territories and Nunavut.